dhellmann/pymotw-3/source/sys/interpreter.rst

     :caption:
     :start-after: #end_pymotw_header

-For most UNIX systems, the value comes from combining the output of ``uname -s`` with the first part of the version in ``uname -r``.
+For most Unix systems, the value comes from combining the output of ``uname -s`` with the first part of the version in ``uname -r``.
 For other operating systems there is a hard-coded table of values.